KTC Program Areas

 The Center specializes in multidisciplinary transportation research, project development, and knowledge exchange.
 KTC’s program areas find solutions to many of today’s most pressing transportation challenges, from roadside safety and bridge rehabilitation, to policy analysis and efficient construction and maintenance practices.
 Analyzing crash data and applying non-destructive materials to deteriorating structures allows researchers to uncover potential problems and recommend ways to improve their resiliency.
 Using the latest technologies, such as LiDAR and Ground Penetrating Radar (GPR), researchers gather reliable forensic data and devise strategies to improve subgrade and pavement materials.
 KTC delivers workforce training, technical assistance, education, and professional development.
 Through its public involvement, publications, and knowledge transfer efforts, the Center has made a significant footprint in the transportation industry, which has rapidly grown over the past ten years.

-While the Center works closely with the Kentucky Transportation Cabinet (KYTC) to deliver projects in the state highway plan, they also have the resources to perform cutting edge research on multimodal transportation.
+The Center works with the Kentucky Transportation Cabinet (KYTC) to provide a safe, efficient, environmentally sound, and fiscally responsible transportation system that opens up economic opportunities and enhances the quality of life in Kentucky.
+KTC assists the Cabinet in delivering projects in the state highway plan, they also have the resources to perform cutting edge research on multimodal transportation.
 As transportation systems continue to expand and grow more complex, the Center recognizes the need to understand how these dynamics wlll affect the resiliency and operations of the nation’s infrastructure.

 KTC PROGRAM AREAS & RESEARCH